Best Books from 2023

 Based on her mother’s description, Marilyn expects Ada to be a humorless septuagenarian.
 Instead, Ada is sharp and straight-talking, with platinum blonde hair, a Hermès scarf, and a Cadillac convertible.
 As the summer goes on, Ada and Marilyn set off for the Jersey Shore, where Marilyn helps to scope out eligible matches for anyone but herself.
 She’s learning a lot from Ada—but not exactly what her parents were hoping for.
 Marilyn realizes that she doesn’t have to settle, even as her father threatens to disinherit her.

-This book caught our attention with our readers voted it as one of their favorite beach reads of all time.
-But don’t worry – it’s still a great read year-round with plenty of deeper topics.
+This book caught our attention when our readers voted it as one of their favorite beach reads of all time.
+But don’t worry, it’s still a great read year-round with plenty of deeper topics.

 After Melissa read it at our reader’s suggestion, she enjoyed it so much that she read the author’s entire back catalog.